 - Evergreen needles – Because of their acidity, evergreen needles can throw off the pH of your compost pile.
 It's better to leave them as mulch under the trees, or use them as mulch around acid loving plants like blueberries.

 - Animal manure – Animal manures can harbor pathogenic bacteria like e coli, so hot composting with a two bin composting system is best.
 One bin is active, the other is curing.
-See “Using manure and compost as nutrient sources for fruit and vegetable crops” and “Composting Chicken Manure” for more information.
+See “Composting in home gardens” and “Composting Chicken Manure” for more information.
 Use deep bedding methods to begin composting manure in the animal shelter.

 - Human waste – Like animal manures, human wastes can harbor pathogens.
 The Humanure Handbook is an excellent resource for those who wish to capture and reuse this waste stream.

 - Dead animals and/or animal parts, bones – Hot composting of carcasses is now the recommended disposal methods for animal mortalities, as proper hot composting poses less risk to water supplies than burying.
-See “Composting Animal Mortalities” for detailed information on this disposal method.
 Dead animals attract maggots and other scavenging animals, and will smell horrible if not properly composted, so please make sure to follow recommended procedures.

 - Blackwater (toilet waste water) – Like other human waste, blackwater requires hot composting or more extensive natural filtration, as viruses, bacteria and medications go through our systems and could be present in the water.